Volunteering Q&As

 I’m a full-time student.
 Can I volunteer?

-We welcome students who are able to make a regular commitment.
-Many of our student volunteers are law students wishing to gain experience of working with clients in a legal advice setting.
-We can offer student volunteers opportunities to develop their knowledge and skills in preparation for a legal career.
-It is particularly beneficial to join us after summer exams in the first year and undertake the initial training during the summer vacation.
+We welcome students who live locally during term-time and are able to make a regular commitment.
+Many (but not all) of our student volunteers are law students wishing to gain experience of working with clients in a legal advice setting.
+We offer student volunteers the opportunity to develop their knowledge and skills in preparation for their chosen career.
+To gain the greatest benefit, you may like to join us after your summer exams in the first year, undertake the initial training during your summer vacation and continue volunteering with us for the remainder of your course.

 What are the benefits of volunteering at Citizens Advice Watford?

-Volunteers offer their services for nothing but are rewarded by the satisfaction of helping others in their community.
-We reimburse all reasonable expenses incurred in travelling to and from the office or other venue.
-Volunteering can provide you with training and experience in key skills which are valued by prospective employers or offer routine and structure to those no longer in paid employment.
+Volunteers offer their services for nothing but are rewarded by the satisfaction of helping others in their community in a friendly and supportive environment.
+Volunteering can provide you with training and experience in key skills which are valued by employers, or offer routine, structure and purpose to those who are not in paid employment.
 Volunteers forge bonds and friendships with each other through social interaction with like-minded people working towards a common goal.
 We hold regular monthly meetings, an annual summer party and a Christmas lunch to celebrate the dedication and commitment of all our volunteers.